 - 1. Age of Horses - 1.1.
 Horses entered for Olympic Games and World Championships must be at least nine years of age.
 Horses entered in Continental Championships, FEI World Cup[TM] Finals, Regional Games and Regional Championships must be at least eight years of age.
-As an exception, Horses may be entered in Regional Games and Regional Championships in Latin America (Central and South America) from the age of seven years, providing the height of obstacles in these Regional Games and Championships does not exceed 1.40 m.
-Horses entered for

-CSIO3-5Events, CSI3-5 Events and all FEI World Cup[TM] Events except the FEI World Cup[TM] Final must be at least seven years of age.
+As an exception, Horses may be entered in Regional Games and Regional Championships from the age of seven years, providing the height of obstacles in these Regional Games and Championships does not exceed 1.40 m.
+Horses entered for CSIO3-5Events, CSI3-5 Events and all FEI World Cup[TM] Events except the FEI World Cup[TM] Final must be at least seven years of age.
 However, CSIs for Young Horses from the age of six years may be held at these Events.
 Horses entered for CSIO1 and CSI1- 2 Events must be at least six years of age.
-Horses entered for CSIO2 Events that are not part of the FEI Nations Cup[TM] series must be at least six years old; Horses entered in CSIO2 Events that are part of the FEI Nations Cup[TM] series must be at least seven years old.
+Horses entered for CSIO2 Events at which the Nations Cup Competition is built to the dimensions set forth in JRs Art.
+264.3 for 2 Events must be at least seven years old; Horses entered in CSIO2 Events at which the Nations Cup Competition is built to the dimensions set forth in JRs Art.
+264.3 for 3 Events or higher must be at least seven years old. - 1.2.

-- 1.2.
 Age of Horses Northern and Southern Hemispheres - 1.2.1.
 National Events